FernandaFranco/225-object-oriented-javascript/study_guide.md

     Note that first-class Functions initially have no context; they receive one when the program executes them.
 A function default execution context (where no other context rules applies) is the Global Object.

+    Also, we won't know the context of a function until execution time!
+Don't assume the context of a function/method definition until it's invoked!

   * Implicit function execution context

     Implicit binding for functions is the context for a function that you invoke without supplying an explicit context.
 JavaScript binds such functions to the global object.
 Remember that running `foo()` is like running `window.foo()`; the function's execution context is the global object, `window`.